wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 == Installation ==
-After you intall the plugin, you need to set up your Amazon Affiliate/Associate ID in the Options panel located in the AMAZON PIP menu under AMAZON PIP OPTIONS.
+After you install the plugin, you need to set up your Amazon Affiliate/Associate ID in the Options panel located in the AMAZON PIP menu under AMAZON PIP OPTIONS.

-An AWS Access Key ID and Secrect Access Key REQUIRED.
-THere is no longer built in keys by default.
+An AWS Access Key ID and Secret Access Key REQUIRED.
+There is no longer built in keys by default.
 This change is due to the Amazon Terms of Use agreement.

 No additional adjustments are needed unless you want to configure your own CSS styles.
 Styles can be adjusted or removed in the Options Panel as well.